david-arruga/Compilation-from-ATL-to-ACG/README.md

    From φ′ we extract the set of atomic propositions AP and compute the closure Cl(φ′), consisting of subformulas and their negations.
 The ACG uses states Q = Cl(φ′), initial state q₀ = φ′, and (optionally) alphabet Σ ⊆ 2^AP.
 Transitions δ are specified compositionally: Boolean nodes map to conjunction/disjunction over ε-atoms; temporal/modality nodes map to **UniversalAtom**/**ExistentialAtom** obligations over sub-states and coalitions.
 Atomic states `p` and `¬p` are evaluated lazily against the current label σ ⊆ AP.
 The Büchi acceptance set F ⊆ Q corresponds to the standard acceptance conditions induced by the normalized temporal patterns present in φ′.

 3. **Acceptance Game (acceptance_game/)**
    We build the product arena whose positions track both the automaton state and the CGS state, together with intermediate “choice” layers that encode the disjunctive/conjunctive structure of δ and the alternation of strategic quantifiers.
-The arena is partitioned into S₁ (Prover) and S₂ (Refuter); the Büchi set B lifts the automaton acceptance F to product positions.
+The arena is partitioned into Accept and Reject; the Büchi set B lifts the automaton acceptance F to product positions.
 Edges are induced by δ-expansion and by CGS transitions under joint actions of agents.

 4. **Büchi Solving (büchi_solver/)**
-   A classical predecessor/attractor iteration computes the winning set Sⱼ for S₁ in the Büchi game.
-Acceptance of φ on C holds exactly when the initial product position belongs to Sⱼ.
+   A classical predecessor/attractor iteration computes the winning set for Accept in the Büchi game.
+Acceptance of φ on C holds exactly when the initial product position belongs to Accept.

-This pipeline establishes a compilation-based alternative to traditional ATL model checking, replacing on-the-fly evaluation with a structured construction: **formula → ACG → acceptance game → Büchi solution**.

 ## Repository Layout